-- We expect children to access the suggested learning on the website - We expect parents to support their child in the following ways: - make sure they are ready for learning for the day, they should be dressed and ready to engage. - set a timetable for their day by planning out when they will do each task, and when they will have breaks. - help with learning tasks that need encouragement and/or some further explanation or clarification - manage the technical side of re-watching a video if this is needed
+- We expect children to join any scheduled video meetings throughout the day.
+Times will be posted on Google Classroom along with the Google Meet link. - Children are expected to complete the assigned tasks every day, and to check for feedback on their work the next day. - We expect parents to support their child in the following ways: - Make sure they are ready for their morning video conference with their teacher, they should be dressed and ready to engage. - Set a timetable for their day by planning out when they will do each task, and when they will have breaks. - Help the children to submit their work to their teacher should they need support doing this.